-Overall responsibility for the Firm's conflicts of interest lies with the partners.
+Overall responsibility for the Firm's conflicts of interest arrangements lies with the partners.
 The Compliance Officer is responsible for the day-to-day administration of the policy.

-The Compliance Officer will work with line management to eliminate conflicts of interest, record conflicts and the mitigating action in the conflicts register.
+The Compliance Officer will work with line management to eliminate conflicts of interest (where feasible), record actual and potential conflicts and any mitigating actions in the conflicts register.
 The situation should also be reported to the partners for consideration.

-The partners, via the Compliance Officer, have responsibility for ensuring that staff are aware of the aspects of the policy relevant to them.
+The partners, via the Compliance Officer, have responsibility for ensuring that Firm staff are aware of the aspects of the policy relevant to them.